ManualForArchipelago/Manual/docs/syntax/game.md

 ---

 ### Defining your game name
 Your game.json needs to at least contain the identifying information for your Manual game, so it can be differentiated from other games.
-This includes the "game" property (which details what video game / board game / etc. that you're making this Manual for) and the "creator" property (which helps identify a Manual you created for a game versus one that someone else did).
+This includes the "game" property (which details what video game / board game / etc. that you're making this Manual for) and the "creator" property (which helps identify a Manual you created for a game versus one that someone else made).

 Here's an example with the minimum required info: